ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 with servers.
 Auditors MUST NOT share such SCTs in any way, including sending them to an external log, without first mixing them with multiple other SCTs learned through submissions from multiple other clients.
-Suggestions for mixing SCTs are presented in {#pooling-policy-recommendations}.
+Suggestions for mixing SCTs are presented in {{pooling-policy-recommendations}}.

 There is a possible fingerprinting attack where a log issues a unique SCT for targeted log client(s).
 A colluding log and HTTPS server